Chapter 1: GENERAL OUTLINE

 Chief Executive overseas the running of the women’s group.

-First Deputy Chief Executive and Deputy Chief Executive assist the Chief Executive in handling and running the group, support the Chief Executive to co-ordinate works within the group, plan work schedule and implement tasks.
+First Deputy Chief Executive and Deputy Chief Executives assist the Chief Executive in handling and running the group, support the Chief Executive to co-ordinate works within the group, plan work schedule and implement tasks.